Leaving PIMCO.com

 As one’s time horizon grows, the range of returns narrows and moves towards the starting yield.

-Despite the potential for volatility in the near term, current yields have more consistently rewarded patient, long-term investors with returns that are near their starting yields as one’s time horizon grows.
+Despite the potential for near-term volatility, data suggests that current yields more consistently reward patient, long-term fixed income investors with returns near their starting yields as their time horizon grows.

 Tell us a little about you to help us personalize the site to your needs.